twitter-together/action/README.md

 When triggered by the `push` event, the script looks for added `*.tweet` files in the `tweets/` folder or subfolders.
 If there are any, a tweet for each added tweet file is published.

-If there is no `tweets/` subfolder, the scripts opens a pull request creating the folder with further instructions.
+If there is no `tweets/` subfolder, the script opens a pull request creating the folder with further instructions.

 ### The `pull_request` event